software-mansion/live-compositor/docs/pages/guides/view-transition.md

 ### Configure inputs and output

-Start compositor and configure 2 input streams and a single output streams as described in "Simple scene" guide in the ["Configure inputs and output"](./simple-scene.md##configure-inputs-and-output) section.
+Start the compositor and configure 2 input streams and a single output stream as described in the "Simple scene" guide in the ["Configure inputs and output"](./simple-scene.md##configure-inputs-and-output) section.

-### Transition that changes `width` of an input stream
+### Transition that changes the `width` of an input stream

 <Tabs queryString="lang">
   <TabItem value="http" label="HTTP">